Nicolas45Dev/Garden-Light_ESP8266andHomebridge/README.md

 # Garden-Light with ESP8266 and Homebridge
-> This projet able you to control led strip with an ESP8266 via Homebridge.
+> This project enable you to control led strip with an ESP8266 via Homebridge.

-The projet explain how to use an ESP8266 and homebridge to control RGB strips using the plugin Better-RGB-Http In my case, I use the leds to create garden lights.
+The project explains how to use an ESP8266 and homebridge to control RGB strips using the plugin Better-RGB-Http In my case, I use the LEDs to create garden lights.

 ![](Light1.png)